SeulkeeLee123/EHR_machine_learning_AS_TNFi/README.md

 Performances from each iteration will be saved independently.
 You have to compare the performances of each hyperparameter after combining all three iterations.

+#### Hyperparameter setting
+From the saved files for hyperparameter tuning, you can find the best performing hyperparameter set.
+In following analysis, your own hyperparameter set has to be used that is compatible with the input data.

 ### Logistic regression, SVM
 The two codes below were used for the comparing analysis only.
 ```